spacesuitdiver/travel-app/README.md

 **INSTRUCTIONS:**

 * **ON THE MAIN PAGE:**
-  * Learn about the app (and its awesome developers!)
+  * Learn about the app
   * Sign up to create an account / Login to your account

 * **ON THE TRAVEL FORM:**